Consensys/linea-monorepo/contracts/docs/api/tokenBridge/interfaces/ITokenBridge.md

 error ZeroChainIdNotAllowed()
 ```

-_Thrown when the chainId provided during initialization is zero._
+_Thrown when a chainId provided during initialization is zero._

 ### SourceChainSameAsTargetChain